joeltg/hast-util-from-lezer/README.md

 <span class="tok-punctuation">}</span>
 ```

-Wrap this inside a `pre` tag and add [styles/default.css](./styles/default.css) for high-quality runtime pure-JS syntax highlighting!
+Wrap this inside a `pre` tag and add a stylesheet for high-quality runtime pure-JS syntax highlighting!

 ![highlighted code snipped](example.png)